lzwjava/blog-source/_posts/2024-11-29-vision-tips-en.md

 * Learn about your eye mechanics - understanding how external eye muscles work helps make better vision choices.

+* Myopia requires wearing glasses, which can be troublesome during activities like playing basketball or when wearing a hat.
+The hat cannot stretch to cover more skin and provide warmth because the glasses take up space.
+Forgetting to wear glasses also affects vision.

+* While some people may feel too old or lazy to address their myopia, it's crucial to take action for the sake of future generations to prevent the same challenges.

 * The improvement process takes time - myopia developed over years will take time to improve.